kyy1-cyy/Squire-VR/README.md

 4. Find a game, hit download.

 ### Credits And Inspiration
 Huge thanks to the VRP team for all this and keeping everything running for the community This tool has been heavily inspired on your work.
+Also thanks to [Rookie on Quest](https://github.com/LeGeRyChEeSe/rookie-on-quest) i intially went into this project without knowing to much but having another project already made was alot of help so much appreciated to them.